sardap/spotfiy_playlist_sorter/README.md

 Start the program using vscode or `go run .` then make requests to the api endpoints.

-for the payloads look at the source code.
+for the payloads load the postman config file.